SandipGhane/reactjs/README.md

 ### step-3
 ```
-1. Get global state in any coponents thats wrapped in Provder.
+1. Get global state in any coponents thats wrapped in Provider.
 and manipulates state easily.
 ```